earthly/website/blog/_posts/2022-03-24-aws-lambda-docker.md

 curl ((URL))/endpoint/?url=bla
 ~~~

-Then AWS Lambda will receive the even like this:
+Then AWS Lambda will receive the event like this:

 ~~~{.json caption="lambda input"}
 {